 Should you use a trailing stop loss?

-Trailing stops are intended to be used when you have a profitable trade and want to allow it to continue going in your intended direction while also guaranteeing that if it moves against you, you benefit.
+Trailing stops are a useful tool when you have a winning trade and want to keep it going in the direction you intended while also securing your gains in case it turns against you.

-Remember that trailing stops can only move in your favor; otherwise, they will remain locked at their previous price.
+It’s essential to keep in mind that trailing stops can only move in your favor; if the market moves against you, the stop will remain fixed at its previous level.

 Disadvantages of a trailing stop loss